 - Instructor table with DLL staff support

-This plan to revise a unique space designed for teaching with technology contributes to the broader conversation at Princeton about “new pedagogical practices transforming higher education.”
-Since the McGraw DLL – with its teaching-focused technical staff, vibrant student community, history of multimedia instruction, optimum square footage and central location on campus – is already serving as “a physical hub” that supports creative teaching and learning, this renovation repairs and refreshes a unique campus resource.
+This unique space designed for teaching with technology contributes to the broader conversation at Princeton about “new pedagogical practices transforming higher education.”
+Since the McGraw DLL – with its teaching-focused technical staff, vibrant student community, history of multimedia instruction, optimum square footage and central location on campus – is already serving as “a physical hub” that supports creative teaching and learning, this renovation upgrades and refreshes a unique campus resource.
+Below you can view a virtual tour of the new space.